VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part1.md

 **Earthen Fury** will be casted.

 Once **Earthen Fury** is over, the first set of **Bomb Boulders** will drop.
-<ins>You can avoid the damage from the boulders when they drop if you're far enough from them aka stand between the two red circles:</ins>
+<u>You can avoid the damage from the boulders when they drop if you're far enough from them aka stand between the two red circles:</u>
 <img class='soloImg' src='{{ page.imagePath | append: 'avoidBoulderDamage.jpg' }}'>

 The first set of boulders will be resolved by moving to the following positions: